- January 4, 2021

 - Posted by: Planet Goa Team

-- Category: Beaches, Culture & Art, Demographics, Heritage Maps, Historical & Religious Interests, Moving Around in Goa, Trending
+- Category: Adventure & Watersports, Beaches, Culture & Art, Demographics, Trending In Goa

 The island of Divar is famed for Bonderam, the festival held on the river island on the 4th Saturday of the month of August.
 Bonderam means the festival of flags.
 Its high point is a mock battle to commemorate the property wars that took place here over a century ago.
 Its landmark is its Indo Portuguese Architecture.

 2. Old goa – Cidade de Goa, Velha Goa

 The story of old Goa begins at a rather modest shrine of Shri Gomanteshwar up in the hills at a distance from the river.
 The city moved to the banks of the river Mandovi (than called the Gomti) at the end of Kadamba rule.
 Royal life than revolved around the Saptakoteshwar Temple (where the church of Our Lady of Divine Providence stands today) until the daccan sultans made it their capital and called it Ela.The Portuguese Wrested it from the Adil Shah and began building “The Rome of the East” with churches, chapels, markets, houses and a bustling trading post.
 The city fell to disease and economic ruin as a consequence of religious persecution and the capital moved to Nova Goa or Pangim (Panaji) in the middle of the 19th century.